vlmaier/vlmaier.github.io/cv.md

 Backend development

-- Specification and development of product featuresmainly as a set of REST-APIs
+- Specification and development of product features; mainly as a set of REST-APIs
 - Development of multiple services communicating with each other via REST-API or messaging queue
 - Transformation of a monolithic Spring application to a Spring Boot application
 - Upgrade of Swagger API documentation from version 1.2 to 2.0 and OpenAPI 3.0
 - Switch of data management of all customer sensitive data from NFS to S3 storage
-- Refactoring and maintenance of existing codebase and architecture
+- Refactoring and maintenance of existing code base and architecture
 - Documentation and quality assurance of developed solutions
 - Development and maintenance of CI pipelines
 - Support in release management